jamesaucode/image_workspace/README.md

 5. Fix the problem of left side bar not extending with the body height.

-6. Implement a function so that images can be resized (ideally by dragging the edge of an image)
+6. Implement a function so that images can be resized (ideally by dragging the edge of an image) *
-    - Wrap the image around with a div
+    - Wrap the image around with a div *
-    - Add 4 different resizers on the div
+    - Add 4 different resizers on the div *

-    - to be continued..
+7. Function to rotate an image.

 * = Done